Goncalo-Dias-Rodrigues/Goncalo-Dias-Rodrigues/README.md

 # About Me

-I'm Gonçalo Dias Rodrigues, a student at UALG pursuing a Licenciatura de Engenharia Informática.
+I'm Gonçalo Dias Rodrigues, a student at UALG pursuing a Computer Science bachelor's degree.
 I'm passionate about technology and have a strong foundation in Java.
 Currently, I'm enhancing my skills with online courses in Python, Android Studio, Kotlin, and Godot.
 My dream roles include being a backend developer, Android developer, or game developer.

 "Stay curious, keep learning, and code like there's no tomorrow."